Munich-Laim station: S-Bahn

-S-Bahn lines S 1 to Freising or the Airport and S 2 to Dachau or Petershausen separate from lines S 3, S 4, S 6 and S 8 to Pasing at this station.
+S-Bahn lines S 1 to Freising or the Airport and S 2 to Dachau or Petershausen separate from lines S 3, S 4, S 5, S 6 and S 8 to Pasing at this station.

 Platform 1 is used by S-Bahn trains heading out of the city.
-A few metres from the platform, the track carrying lines S 3, S 4, S 6 and S 8 branches to the right away from the track carrying lines S 1 and S 2 and then crosses over it on a flyover.
+A few metres from the platform, the track carrying lines S 3, S 4, S 5, S 6 and S 8 branches to the right away from the track carrying lines S 1 and S 2 and then crosses over it on a flyover.
 The nearest stations in this direction are Pasing, Obermenzing and Moosach.
 It is possible to transfer to regional and long-distance services in Pasing.
 Platform track 2 is used by S-Bahn trains heading into city on lines S1 and S2.
 Platform track 3 is used by S-Bahn services heading into city from Pasing.
 The next stop into the city is Hirschgarten.